sakaicodes/Educational-Credential-Verification-DApp/README.md

 ```

 ### Step 5: Deploy Smart Contracts
 The order of deployment is important.
 Deployment of the smart contract returns an address of the deployed contract.
-It is important to record these addresses and store them in the `.env` file.
+It is important to record these addresses and store them in the `.env.local` file.
+This .env.local file should be in the src folder.

 #### Deploy Issuing Smart Contract
 ```bash